-I expect a number of clergy did what I did on April 25: said the Litany privately after Lauds.
+I expect a number of clergy will do what I plan for April 25: said the Litany privately after Lauds.
 And we have the Rogation Days coming up next week, inviting us again to revisit the Litany (is it very unreconstructed-Anglican to use the word in the singular, or should I papalise myself and always say "Litanies"?).
 But perhaps an overview would be useful.

 Perhaps I should make clear that I am referring to the Litany; what is sometimes called the Litany of the Saints.

-The use of the Litany is a plea for Divine Mercy (so should the Holy Father have mentioned the suitability of litanies during his Jubilee Year?).
-The texts of the Rogation Mass suggest that, rather like the Gesima Sundays, these days upon which the Litany has commonly been sung constitute a cry for help in times of affliction.
+The use of the Litany is a plea for Divine Mercy The texts of the Rogation Mass suggest that, rather like the Gesima Sundays, these days upon which the Litany has commonly been sung constitute a cry for help in times of affliction.
 But how often do we so use it?
 Might not the modern Catholic be more likely to turn to the Rosary?
 Corporately, might we offer somebody, like the Holy Father, a spiritual bouquet of Rosaries?
 Heaven knows, I have nothing against the Rosary.
 How could anyone?
 But the Litany is the great, majestic, formal supplication of the Western Church.
 Especially in times of trial.

 It is also used when we are engaged upon some great Action.
 Hence, truncated forms of the Litany will have been heard by most Catholics on Holy Saturday, as Holy Mother Church prepares to nurture a new Brood of neophytes.
 It will have been heard by many at Ordinations and Consecrations, as new clergy receive the Church's most solemn commission.
 Those who have watched papal inaugurations will have heard it.
 But it rarely gets a look-in outside these contexts.